NBISweden/data-submission-documentation/ENA/5894-Geodia-assembly/README.md

 # 2. First scheduled meeting

 First meeting between Data Steward (DS) and researchers on 2022-12-02 via Zoom.
-This was followed up in the week after with communication between Bioinformaticians and researchers on what files to submit, resulting in a list of files for submission consisting of:
+This was followed up in the week after with communication between Bioinformaticians and researchers on which files to submit, resulting in a list of files for submission consisting of:

   - 1 file of PacBio RSII filtered subreads in .FASTQ format (1.02G zipped)
   - 4 files of PacBio Sequel reads in .BAM format (3.74G + 4.05G + 2.6G + 2.43G unzipped)